Crye Precision

 4. Safety: This refers to the risks involved, including but not limited to injuries to workers and damages to products.

-1. Research Current and Previous Methods
+1. Research Existing and Historical Methods

-1. Brainstorm Designs & Ideate
+1. Brainstorm and Ideate Solutions

-1. Refine Chosen Design
+1. Refine the Selected Design

 1. Prototype